mechanicalobject/mechanicalobject.github.io/_posts/2015-01-12-Working-with-SQLite-on-DotNet-4.md

 [In the previous article]({{ site.baseurl }}{% post_url 2015-01-09-Working-with-SQLite-on-DotNet-3 %}){:target="_blank"},
 there were hard coded connection strings in every method:

-{% highlight csharp linenos %}
+{% highlight csharp %}
 var connectionString = @"Data Source=test1.sql3db";
 {% endhighlight %}
 To see the problem, I have asked myself "What happens if I change the connection string":
 1\.
 I'll need to change it in every method ⇒ code duplication 2\.
 I'll have to **re-compile** the code.
 In production environments it means deployment.
 That is not something you would want for a simple change as connection string.